 Creating a parser is not too difficult.
 However, like most of our other mentioned issues, maintenance will cause the biggest problems down the road.
 Adapting to different page formats and website changes will be a constant struggle and will take up time from your development teams’ day more often than you would expect.

 We hope this checklist will help you dot the i’s and cross the t’s in your scraping project.
 No matter if you are starting a new scraping project or checking for tips in the middle of it.

-If you are curious to see how our own-made in-house crawler looks, check out Real-Time Crawler.
+If you are curious to see how our own-made in-house crawler looks, check out Web Scraper API.
 In this page you will find a free to test playground to see how it works.